dmarx/ai-themed-card-game/FACTIONS.md

 maybe the faction mechanic could be used to encourage collaboration between members of a common faction

 faction membership could assign a faction-specific game-end condition. e.g. maybe the e/acc faction can force game end by bringing about AGI, or doomers can force game end by playing/publishing K "ai regulations" or ... whatever

+---

+oooo here's an idea. there could be two factions, and in any game players will be assigned to one or the other. the overarching goal is for *your faction* to win. so e.g. e/acc vs. doomers, e/acc wins by building AGI, doomers win by publishing enough regulations that AGI becomes impossible